siwastaja/cyclestm/readme.txt

 3 independent modules per PCB
 4 PCBs per cube (approx. 12x12x12 cm with a 12cm fan) 12 modules per cube
-All modules in I2C bus
+All modules in shared UART (polled communication)
 At least one cube shares the bus, but to make EMI things easier, maybe one bus per cube (12 modules).
 This allows more aggressive analog filtration (RC) without the problem of